 Resilience training teaches people to be persistent, open-minded and optimistic in the face of adversity and to not only bounce back from setbacks but bounce forward.
 This means that resilient individuals not only get back up and try again, they get back up and apply what they learned to their advantage the next go around.
 Resilient sales professionals actually perceive “failures” differently than most of us do, and instead of viewing a setback as a stopping point, the use it to fuel their sales growth in the future.

 Companies with “dynamic, adaptable sales and marketing processes” reported an average of 10% more sales people on-quota compared to other companies.
-Resiliency training gives sales professionals the knowledge to do just that, be adaptive and dynamic.
+Resilience training gives sales professionals the knowledge to do just that, be adaptive and dynamic.

 Those with resiliency training are: